Google Cloud Platform

 Based on the project ID you provided in the first step, Cyscale generates a ready-to-use Terraform configuration file.
 You download this file and, using the Terraform CLI either from your machine or using Cloud Shell, you create the service account, assign the required roles, and create the key.

 Terraform uses the provider's APIs/SDKs to manage the resources.
-The Terraform GCP provider can be configured in several ways which you can find here.
+The Terraform Google Cloud provider can be configured in several ways which you can find here.

 We recommend using user application default credentials that you can create with the command gcloud auth application-default login